 The adhesive will become stiffer as it cures.
-After 30 minutes or so, it will begin to develop the consistency of putty.
+After three to four hours, it will be about the consistency of putty.
 At this time adhesive bevels, if required, should be built and any remaining adhesive on top of the coating should be cleaned off using the recommended solvent.
-The masking tape should also be removed at this time and a final clean up made.
-After four hours of cure from the start of mixing the PC-10 adhesive, the part will be ready for testing.
+The masking tape should also be removed at this time and a final clean- up made.
+After 24 hours of cure from the start of mixing the PC-6 adhesive, the part will be ready for testing.